 In the United States, the law requires that you file an application with the patent office within one year of making the invention known or available to the public, barring certain specific rare exceptions, or else you risk giving up any patent-related rights you might otherwise have had.

 We offer complimentary initial consultations so that we can get to know you and your invention and you can get to know us.
 At that initial consultation, we can explain to you the ins and outs of the process of filing a patent application.
 Usually, we will start by recommending that you have us conduct a prior art search and patentability analysis.
-This prior art search and patentability analysis has us place ourselves in the shoes of a patent examiner, and look for prior art that we think might be relevant to the patentability of your invention.
+This prior art search and patentability analysis have us place ourselves in the shoes of a patent examiner, and look for prior art that we think might be relevant to the patentability of your invention.
 Then, once we have all this information, we prepare a detailed, but relatively short, analysis letter for your review that explains how a patent examiner might use the prior art that we found to examine your invention.
 The benefit of having us conduct this prior art search and patentability analysis is that it gives us a lot of good information that we can then use to advise you on whether it makes sense to move forward with the patent application at all, or how we might be able to tailor the patent application to avoid the prior art while emphasizing that which we think might be patentable.
 In the long run, this can make the patent prosecution process more quick and efficient.

 Once a patent application is filed with the Patent Office, it generally takes between eighteen months and three years for the Patent Office to examine the application.
 There are some ways to expedite this process, and there are some times when the process takes much longer.
 The Patent Office, in their examination, will identify the prior art that they believe is most relevant and apply it to your invention.
 Ultimately, the Patent Office will identify whether or not they believe the invention is patentable and provide their rationale for that conclusion.
 If they determine that the invention is patentable then it is a relatively quick and easy process to get your patent issued.
 If, however, the Patent Office determines that the invention is not patentable, then you have some options.
 You can either accept the Patent Office’s conclusion and allow the patent application to go abandoned, or you can hire us to prepare and file a response to the office action to explain to the Patent Examiner what they may have missed and/or how they may be mistaken.